pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/encapsulate-collection.md

-#|en| If there are no additional behaviors or checks during initialization, we can make the code even simpler by getting rid of the loop and using collection's <code>addAll</code> method.
+#|en| If there are no additional behaviors or checks during initialization, we can make the code even simpler by getting rid of the loop and using collection's `addAll` method.